 Secondly You have real money at play (assuming you’re using a real account).
 You therefore have the chance to make real profits (or losses).
 This makes the learning experience more tangible.

-That being said, a healthy amount of skepticism is needed.
-Many of the algorithmic forex systems out there are of dubious quality – especially the ones which promise huge returns and are aggressively promoted.
+That being said, a good amount of skepticism is needed.
+There are a vast number of forex systems out there – some promise huge returns and are aggressively promoted.

-This is why it pays to do thorough testing and checkout the software provider’s track record.
-If they promise huge returns with little risk, it’s most probably a scam.
+This is why it pays to do a thorough analysis of the software’s performance data.
+Many promises huge returns with little risk.
 If something sounds too good to be true, it probably is.

 The “Meta Trader” trading platform offers algorithmic trading via two different methods: Either (1) by connecting to an external “signal” which provides trade instructions, or (2) by using an expert advisor.